agentmorris/MegaDetector/api/batch_processing/README.md

 #### `/supported_model_versions`
-Check which versions of the MegaDetector are supported by this API by making a GET call to this endpoint.
+Check which versions of MegaDetector are supported by this API by making a GET call to this endpoint.

 #### `/default_model_version`
-Check which version of the MegaDetector is used by default by making a GET call to this endpoint.
+Check which version of MegaDetector is used by default by making a GET call to this endpoint.

 #### `/cancel_request`
 If you have submitted a request by mistake, you can make a POST call to this endpoint to cancel it.